siemens/meta-iot2050/recipes-bsp/u-boot/README.md

 sf update $loadaddr 0x0 $filesize
 ```

-> :note:
-> When updating the boot loader of the BASIC variant, make sure to remove
-> 0014-iot2050-Provide-dtb-for-devices-using-boot-load-V01..patch from the kernel
-> patch queue in recipes-kernel/linux/linux-iot2050_*.bb.

 ## Recovering a bricked device

 If the device does not come up anymore after flashing the boot loader, you can